-Paul Krugman's IP address hacked by child pornographers
+Nobel Laureate Paul Krugman slammed after falling for alleged cyber attack

 |+0.25%

-Following Trump's presidential win against Democratic favorite Hillary Clinton, Krugman famously wrote in a New York Times opinion piece that suggested a Trump win would likely cause a recession.
+Krugman has targeted President Trump since his win against Democratic favorite Hillary Clinton.
+He famously wrote in a New York Times opinion piece that Trump's win would likely cause a recession.

 "Now comes the mother of all adverse effects — and what it brings with it is a regime that will be ignorant of economic policy and hostile to any effort to make it work.
 Effective fiscal support for the Fed?
 Not a chance.
 In fact, you can bet that the Fed will lose its independence, and be bullied by cranks.